 Key Findings

-The visualization below shows hospitals’ postoperative rates and ratings for 2019, 2020, and 2021.
+The visualization below shows hospitals’ postoperative rates and ratings for 2019 through 2022.
 The Rating filter allows the user to select a performance category (“Above Average”, “Below Average”, or “Average”) to view the hospitals in that category.
 Changes have been made to the Agency for Healthcare Research and Quality (AHRQ) software and measure specifications over the past few years; therefore, exact comparisons between years should be interpreted with caution.

 Note: Hospitals with fewer than three patients discharged with elective surgeries were excluded from reporting due to the AHRQ methodological requirement.